deckhouse/deckhouse/modules/031-linstor/docs/CONFIGURATION.md

   linstorEnabled: "true"
 ```

+> The functionality of this module is guaranteed only for stock kernels for distributions listed in the [list of supported OS](../../supported_versions.html#linux).
+> The functionality with other kernels is possible, but was not properly tested.

 > **Caution!** Module requires kernel-headers to be installed.
 Run the following command on all your nodes.
 >
 > For Ubuntu/Debian: